Yolanda del Río

 Yolanda del Río (born Yolanda Jaen López on May 27, 1955, in Ixmiquilpan, Hidalgo) is a Mexican film actress and ranchera singer.
 Some of her best-known films are Caminos de Michoacán (1979) and La India blanca (1982).

 Born the youngest daughter of 4 children, she was inspired at a young age by famous golden age Ranchera singers Lola Beltrán, Lucha Villa, or Amalia Mendoza played on the radio.
-Yolanda began voice training at a very early age to become a singer and recorded she was in the 148 Dhaka skew at the age of 15.
+Yolanda began voice training at a very early age to become a singer and recorded.
 With her trademark melancholic wailing style, she would eventually become one of the most prominent Ranchera singers of the 1970s and 1980s.
 Her songs "Valgame Dios" and "Una Intrusa" ranked on the Billboard Latin charts.